bn:00048545n

 Noun Concept

-Categories: Julian calendar, Articles with short description, Webarchive template wayback links, Roman calendar, Eastern Orthodox liturgy
+Categories: Articles with short description, Roman calendar, All articles needing additional references, Webarchive template wayback links, Julian calendar

 EN